How Drugs are Developed and Approved

 The mission of FDA's Center for Drug Evaluation and Research (CDER) is to ensure that drugs marketed in this country are safe and effective.
 CDER does not test drugs, although the Center's Office of Testing and Research does conduct limited research in the areas of drug quality, safety, and effectiveness.

-CDER is the largest of FDA's five centers.
+CDER is the largest of FDA's six centers.
 It has responsibility for both prescription and nonprescription or over-the-counter (OTC) drugs.
-For more information on CDER activities, including performance of drug reviews, post-marketing risk assessment, and other highlights, please see the CDER Update: Improving Public Health Through Human Drugs The other four FDA centers have responsibility for medical and radiological devices, food, and cosmetics, biologics, and veterinary drugs.
+For more information on CDER activities, including performance of drug reviews, post-marketing risk assessment, and other highlights, please see About the Center for Drug Evaluation and Research.
+The other five FDA centers have responsibility for medical and radiological devices, food and cosmetics, biologics, veterinary drugs, and tobacco products.

 Some companies submit a new drug application (NDA) to introduce a new drug product into the U.S. Market.
 It is the responsibility of the company seeking to market a drug to test it and submit evidence that it is safe and effective.
 A team of CDER physicians, statisticians, chemists, pharmacologists, and other scientists reviews the sponsor's NDA containing the data and proposed labeling.

 The section below entitled From Fish to Pharmacies: The Story of a Drug's Development, illustrates how a drug sponsor can work with FDA's regulations and guidance information to bring a new drug to market under the NDA process.